FlamJamCamCode/Crucible/foundations/24 nss.md

 - Educational adaptation

 **1 - Irreducibly Human**:
-- The will to want
+- The will to want authentic humanity and believably conscious interaction (Cogito Ergo Sum Extension Beliefs (CESEB) "The material of the world and your gradience from animate to inanimate and belief of their consciousness and thus worth or loss had in disintegration or non-continuous existence (teleportation by disintegration and reassembling))
 - Trust through physical presence
 - Meaning creation
-- Consciousness itself

 ### 14.2 Domain-Specific Gradients